Baldie-dev/JanusLM/README.md

 By leveraging multiple tailored LoRA adapters, the model can efficiently adapt to perform security analysis tasks without changing the original base weights, keeping the reasoning power of the pretrained LLM minimally impacted while adding security domain specific intelligence.

+Reinforcement training via self-reflection is implemented after a first round fine-tunning.
+If model fails to correctly classify tasks on a first attempt, it is forced to perform second attempt.
+If second attempt succeced, reinforcment learning utilizing Group Relative Policy Optimization (GRPO) is used to reward tokens in second attempt.
+This can be also implemented during a run-time to gradually improve the model accuracy during normal usage.

-Dual-head design provides a multi-purpose inference, where the pre-trained and fine-tuned generative head creates detailed analysis and the trained classification head consisting of dense neural network delivers prediction.
+Dual-head design provides a multi-purpose inference, where the pre-trained and fine-tuned generative head creates detailed analysis and the trained classification head consisting of dense neural network delivers classification prediction.

-## Goal

-The primary goal is to explore the possibility of using a small, locally hosted, tailored model that delivers performance comparable to the largest commercial models.
-The second goal focuses on generating synthetic, high-quality training data and evaluating various approaches to training, fine-tuning, base model selection, and classification methods.

-Separate LoRA adapters will be implemented to handle different categories of vulnerabilities.

 ## Architecture